ruester/gfz-command-line-tool-repository/doc/SupportedFormats.md

 ### shakemap

-Same as quakeml shakemap is also xml.
+Same as quakeml shakemap is also pure xml.
 You can find the schema in the src/main/resources/org/n52/gfz/riesgos/validators/xml folder.

 ### boolean